petelliott/cards/README.md

 ## about
 cards is python 3 module that simulates a deck of cards.
-It's main feature is `Deck.realShuffle()` which attempts to simulate human shuffling.
+It's main feature is `realShuffle()` which attempts to simulate human shuffling.
 It is available under the MIT License.

 ## usage
 to create a Deck: